BehnoodRasti/Unmixing_Tutorial_IEEE_IADF/README.md

 ### I do not have a GPU

 For users that do not have access to a GPU, we recommend to use the notebooks directly in Google Colab.
-You can access Colab by clicking on the link at the top of each notebook (.ipynb files).
+You can access Colab by clicking on the link at the top of each notebook (.ipynb files) rendered on Github.

 ### I have a GPU

 If you have access to a GPU, it is preferred that you run the notebook yourself, without using Colab.

 In order for the notebooks to run properly, you will need to install some Python packages yourself in a dedicated `conda` environment.
-Simply follow the instructions below.
+Simply follow the instructions below and copy paste the commands in a terminal.

 #### Instructions

+---

+##### 10 to 20 minutes depending on your Internet connection speed

 We recommend using `conda` to handle the Python distribution and `pip` to install the Python packages.